robsdedude/southpark-downloader/README.md

 What the script does
 --------------------
 It will use `youtube-dl` to download all episodes of the season into a folder called `S20` for season 20.
 The episodes will be downloaded in 3-4 acts (that's how the South Park website works). `MP4Box` is then used to merge the acts together into one file.
 After that some renaming happens so that the files are in the right order.
+The renaming must be started manually.
+First check, that the episones and acts were named correctly (the South Park guys seem to fail frequently).
+Just open `join_acts.sh` and change `exit 0` to `#exit 0` then run `join_acts.sh` again.

 Pro Tips
 --------